martbetz/martbetz.github.io/terms-and-conditions.md

 All content is reflective of style&nbsp;— for example, humorous and/or hyperbolic statements are exclusively intended as such; the author does not promote such statements as literal and accepts no responsibility should any misinterpretation arise.
 <br>
 <br>
-Opinions expressed by the author are solely representational of independent observation and experience p&nbsp;— the author does not promote such opinions as absolute; however, the author does reserve the right to present such opinions without prejudice.
+Opinions expressed by the author are solely representational of independent observation and experience&nbsp;— the author does not promote such opinions as absolute; however, the author does reserve the right to present such opinions without prejudice.
 <br>
 <br>
 This website is a continual work in progress; the author reserves the right to change (which inludes the right to remove) any part or all of this website at any time and without prior notice.